trannguyenhung011086/selenium-webdriver/README.md

-# Use Selenium JS for testing web app
+# Use Selenium JS for testing web app with AVA framework

 **Structure**